modin-project/modin/docs/flow/modin/core/execution/dask/implementations/pandas_on_dask/index.rst

 After the remote tasks are finished, additional result postprocessing is performed, and a new query compiler with the data read is returned.

-Writing data to a file happens sequentially for `pandas on Dask` execution.
+For now, `pandas on Dask` execution defaults to `pandas` for writing data to a file.
 When writing data to a CSV file, for example, the :py:class:`~modin.core.execution.dask.implementations.pandas_on_dask.io.PandasOnDaskIO` converts a query compiler to `pandas` object using :py:meth:`~modin.core.storage_formats.base.query_compiler.BaseQueryCompiler.to_pandas`.
 After that, `pandas` writes the data to the file using corresponding function (``pandas.to_csv()`` in this case).